HomeBlog

 Intelligent Resourcing's Answer Engine Optimisation service helps the client become visible in AI-assisted discovery.
 The AEO page positions AEO as Digital Authority Infrastructure, connecting Clay workflows, entity schema, LLM-ready content and signal automation.

 The GTM Engineering infrastructure layer typically involves Clay, HubSpot and n8n workflows.
-These systems are installed inside the client stacks for enrichment, scoring, routing and trigger-based activation that remain on the client's stack after the engagement ends.
+These systems run inside the client’s stack for enrichment, scoring, routing and trigger-based activation, and keep operating as an ongoing capability rather than resetting each month.

 Performance marketing's pipeline is spend-linear, which means it resets every time budget is paused or reallocated, while Signal-Led Growth compounds as the signal model improves, the account list matures, the AEO footprint expands, and routing logic becomes more precise, so the system produces more signal-qualified meetings per month over time without a corresponding increase in spend.